ubopod/ubo-hw-acceptance/README.md

 ## Testing Keypad

-test each key store separately

-The program will ask the test operator to press all buttons, to verify all of them are working correctly (see picture below)
+The next test verifies buttons on the keypad operate correctly by running the `tests/hw_acceptance/test_buttons.py`.
+It shows a pattern on screen and asks the test operator to press all buttons, and verify all of them are working correctly (see picture below).
+The test won't proceed if there's an issue with any of the buttons on the keypad.
+(TODO: Better behavior would be to time out if no button is press for some time since the last button press.)

 ## Testing LED Ring